ans-group/docs.ukfast.co.uk/source/monitoring/dpack/windows.md

 ![Win-DPACK-Folder](files/Windows/liveopticsfolder.PNG)

-2) Select "Server & Virtualization" and then click on the "Optical Prime" windo to the next pop-up to allow the Live Optics program to start:
+2) Select "Server & Virtualization" and then click on the "Optical Prime" window to the next pop-up to allow the Live Optics program to start:

 ![Win-DPACK-Licences](files/Windows/liveopticshome.PNG)